-cal Contract Size: ≥\$706,000 (Method 1), ≥ \$1,500,000 (Method 2) ction Method 1: Low Bid Most Common Method Project designed by Port staff or consultants and bid with a complete design Selection based on cost ction Method 2: Best Value Selection based on scoring criteria and cost cal Contract Size: >\$5,000,000 Most Common Method Project designed by Port staff or consultants and bid with a complete design Selection based on cost ction Method 2: Best Value Selection based on scoring criteria and cost Project designed by Port staff or consultants and bid with a complete design Selection based on cost ction Method 2: Best Value Selection based on scoring criteria and cost Selection based on scoring criteria and cost cal Contract Size: >\$5,000,000 er develops conceptual plan and solicits bids or proposals from gn-builders to perform both design and construction.
-Two selection nods are authorized: ction Method 1: Competitive Bid or Fixed Budget Limit Requires prequalification based on criteria Selection of design-builder may be based on competitive bid Owner can also request proposals for fixed budget limit ction Method 2: Best Value Allows Owner to consider qualification or other subjective criteria, such as the quality of the design proposal, as part of the final selection process Cost criteria must be at least 40% of overall evaluation cal Contract Size: >\$5,000,000 Owner retains a construction manager/general contractor (CM/GC) during design phase to review the architect or engineer's design for constructability and cost effectiveness Owner can authorize CM/GC to self-perform work after determining the cost of the work to be fair and reasonable Selection based on scoring criteria ract Size: ≤\$5,000,000 (Individual task orders <\$706,000) Pool of contractors with indefinite quantity contracts with a predefined set of Bid items that are assigned on a periodic or task order basis for the performance of maintenance, repair and minor construction projects.
+Table 1: Summary of Project Delivery Methods Typical Contract Size: ≥\$706,000 (Method 1), ≥ \$1,500,000 (Method 2) Design-Bid-Build Selection Method 1: Low Bid (DBB) Most Common Method Project designed by Port staff or consultants and bid with a complete design Selection based on cost Selection Method 2: Best Value - Selection based on scoring criteria and cost Typical Contract Size: >\$5,000,000 Owner develops conceptual plan and solicits bids or proposals from design-builders to perform both design and construction.
+Two selection methods are authorized: Selection Method 1: Competitive Bid or Fixed Budget Limit Design-Build (DB) Requires prequalification based on criteria Selection of design-builder may be based on competitive bid Owner can also request proposals for fixed budget limit Selection Method 2: Best Value Allows Owner to consider qualification or other subjective criteria, such as the quality of the design proposal, as part of the final selection process Cost criteria must be at least 40% of overall evaluation Typical Contract Size: >\$5,000,000 Construction Manager/General Contractor (CM/GC) Owner retains a construction manager/general contractor (CM/GC) during design phase to review the architect or engineer's design for constructability and cost effectiveness Owner can authorize CM/GC to self-perform work after determining the cost of the work to be fair and reasonable Selection based on scoring criteria Contract Size: ≤\$5,000,000 (Individual task orders <\$706,000) Job Order Contracting (JOC) Pool of contractors with indefinite quantity contracts with a predefined set of Bid items that are assigned on a periodic or task order basis for the performance of maintenance, repair and minor construction projects.
 Selection based on cost Currently 10 of 13 firms in JOC pool are LBEs